 It all took place at a California historical landmark, Bob’s Big Boy restaurant in Burbank – a real-life example of the 1950s style “car hop” coffee shop, reminiscent of Radiator Springs’ Flo’s V-8 Café depicted in the “Cars” movie and virtual world.
 (If you’ve never been to Bob’s, you have to add it to your “must visit” list the next time you’re in Los Angeles.
 Try the Big Boy w/ fries and the Decadent Hot Fudge Cake with ice cream.)

 But enough about the food and more about the game…

-There is no third party advertising in World of Cars Online, it is a free-to-play browser-based game.
-For access to additional features in the world, a sponsorship subscription of $5.95 a month is required.
+There is no third-party advertising in World of Cars Online.
+It is a free-to-play browser-based game.
+For access to additional features globally, a sponsorship subscription of $5.95 a month is required.